mikepartelow/chesspy/README.md

 # A FGDD Chess Platform in Python 3.10

 > How do you test a chess engine?
+Famous Game Driven Development!

 ## Chess Engines